Wizcorp/my-type/ReadMe.md

 });

 const options = {
+	delimiter: ',',                      // delimiter when using CSV output (default: ",")
-	skipHeader: false,                   // skips the header if true
+	skipHeader: false,                   // skips the header if true (default: false)
 	filter: (entry) => { return true; }, // skips each entry for which filter returns false
 	transform: (entry) => {}             // allows modification of the entry before serialization };